ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 ### 3.1 Pre-Registration
 Pre-registration  is the web channel of MOSIP.

-This section elaborates on the functional requirement specifications for Pre-registration
+Detailed functional requirement specifications for Pre-registration

 Please refer [wiki](https://github.com/mosip/mosip/wiki/FRS-Pre-Registration) for more details.

 ### 3.2 Registration Client
 Registration Client application captures the Demographic and Biometric details of an Individual along with supporting information (proof documents & information about a parent/guardian/introducer) and packages the information in a secure way.

-This section elaborates on the following aspects of Registration Client

-**A.** Provides details on the architecturally significant use cases of Registration Client, which include the ability to be adhered to industry standards, facilitate secure data transmission, Process View and Logical View, to name a few.

-Please refer [wiki](https://github.com/mosip/mosip/wiki/Registration-Client) for more details.

-B.Detailed functional requirement specifications for Registration Client
+Detailed functional requirement specifications for Registration Client

 Please refer [wiki](https://https://github.com/mosip/mosip/wiki/FRS-Registration-Services) for more details.